 If the MPI plan plays out as designed through all your living years, and doesn't lapse, the initial life insurance amount, plus any remaining cash balance, pays out to your beneficiaries tax-free.

 However, there is a cap on the amount that can transfer tax-free.
 According to Nerdwallet, the cap on that is currently 11.7 million.

 Other selling points of the MPI plan

 - Living Benefits: You can take an advance on the life insurance to pay for chronic or terminal illness care.
 (That's a nice perk!)
-This means, that if you're going to be dying soon anyway, they give you some of the money to pay for those related expenses.
+This means that if you're going to die soon anyway, they give you some money to pay for those related expenses.

-- Low Expenses: In the long run, because the expenses plan decreases over time, the cumulative costs relative to account value are very low compared to traditional money management.
+- Low Expenses: In the long run, because the plan expenses decrease over time, the cumulative costs relative to account value are very low compared to traditional money management.
 (This does not include the cost of the insurance, however.)

 - No Early Withdrawal Penalties: While there are no penalties for borrowing money out of the plan, you can't just cancel the plan and take the cash value without penalty until year 15.
 And because you paid for insurance along the way, that will have eaten up a chunk of your cash.
 More on this later.

 - Permanent Life Insurance: As long as the policy remains in good standing, you will have a permanent life insurance amount to your next of kin.
 The cost you pay for the insurance goes up every year.
 The idea is that more account growth covers that increased cost while also delivering on all the other promises.

 All these benefits are outlined in this video: